Coryf65/SQL_Perf_Notes/README.md

 - Cursors are bad

+- While loops === cursors

+- Do the best you can to avoid Cusors

 Set Operations | Cursor Logic
 -------------- | ------------
 Performs much better in general | Operates row by row Scales *way better* | Uses more memory
 Easier to read and troubleshoot | Creates more Blocking

+### What to do instead ?

+- try to do JOINS

+- try to create a temp table

+- create new tables to join